Art of Disney Animation: Synopsis

 After this exhibition pre-show, guests are taken to the Disney Classics Theatre which is a seated cinema is showing a collection great Disney and Pixar animated moments touching on Disney's themes of love, loss and rebirth.
 Guests are then moved on to the Drawn to Animation room, where they are welcomed by a Disney animator and their host Mushu, the dragon.
 Together they explain, how Disney creates its many characters and "how they [bring] them to life on the big screen."
 At the end of this presentation, guests are shown some scenes from the latest Disney or Pixar animation, the scenes obviously changing with the release of a new animated movie.

 Guests are then moved into the final and largest room of the attraction, which features a series of interactive "animation stations", where they can try out some of the things they had just seen on the tour.
 Guests have the possibility of trying their hand at drawing Mickey Mouse with the help of an animator who explains the whole process.
 They can also draw their own Zoetrope animation on bands of paper and test the results on one of the devices.
 There is also a sound creation game and a voice over game, as well as many other fun stations to explore.

 For those who want to see a little bit more of Disney animation history, there is a display of concept art highlighting the design and creation of Disney's films as well as statues displayed behind glass windows.
 This final room can be entered without visiting the main attraction, allowing guests to return to view certain exhibits and take part in "animation stations" during their visit to the park.

 Similar attractions

 The Magic of Disney Animation

 The Magic of Disney Animation was a show and tour at Disney's Hollywood Studios, Florida.
-The attraction closed permanently on July 12, 2015.
+The first renovations of the attraction was being temporarily closed on July 12, 2015.
 At the time, it was not announced what would happen to the building and the animators.
 In December 2015, the building began to be used to house the Star Wars Launch Bay.
+However, following the announcements, the second renovations of the attraction will be reopen on September 14, 2026, since the entire Animation Courtyard area was being permanently closed and the archway was being demolished on September 25, 2025 and make way for a new land, The Walt Disney Studios Lot.